inrialearninglab/ai4t/docs/1-Mooc/module-2-what-is-meant-by-ai/2-2-what-is-artificial-intelligence-actually/2-2-2a-a-brief-history-of-ai.en.md

 - Image Recognition applications are based on computer vision techniques which are used for: face recognition, visual diagnostics, handwriting recognition, etc.

-- Autonomous cars result from the transversal domain of integration and interaction technologies combining several technologies: perception, reasoning, action, learning and interaction with the environment.
+- Autonomous cars are the result of integration and interaction technologies and combine several techniques: perception, reasoning, action, learning and interaction with the environment.

 ## Where do they come from?

-In the following activity you will make the link between the scientific advances at the origin of three AI-based technologies (Natural Interaction, Image Recognition) and educational uses.
+In the following activity you will make the link between some scientific advances and AI-based technologies possibly used in Education (Natural Interaction, Image Recognition).
 Autonomous Car will be presented as an example of what is expected of AI.

 **Want to know more about 3 AI-based technologies?**
 _Click on the image below and follow the instructions!_